-You’re in Argentina helping our South America recruitment team hire more software engineers.
-They’ve realised some people come to the careers site but then leave because they don’t know if they’re right for the job.
+You’re in Argentina helping our South American recruitment team hire more software engineers.
+They’ve realised some people drop out of the hiring process because they don’t know if they’re right for the job.
 Your manager asks you to investigate a solution.
 Do you:

-The best part of this job is that you’re given real opportunities.
-The Talent Accelerator Programme involves five rotations, so I get to immerse myself in three different HR functions both locally and internationally – as well as a rotation in the business alongside our consulting teams and a rotation in another Corporate Functions team.
-Wherever I am, I get stuck in and take on responsibilities in each area whilst also having the support of my manager and team.
+The best part of this programme is that you’re given real opportunities.
+The Talent Accelerator Programme involves five rotations, so I got to immerse myself in three different HR functions both locally and internationally – as well as a rotation in the business alongside our consulting teams and a rotation in another Corporate Functions team.
+Wherever I was, I got stuck in and took on responsibilities in each area whilst also having the support of my manager and team.

 When you receive that level of responsibility on a graduate programme at a company of this size, you’re getting the best of both worlds – you have the autonomy that you’d expect to get at a smaller company with the opportunity and variety of work that comes from a global business.

-I’m constantly learning new things in my role as an HR and Operations Analyst because I’m always meeting new people from diverse backgrounds and working with a wide range of stakeholders.
-Broadly, my role is about finding innovative ways to attract, develop and retain talent, but that involves very different responsibilities depending on the specific project I’m on.
+The Talent Accelerator Programme enabled me to meet people from diverse backgrounds and work with a wide range of stakeholders.
+Broadly, my role was about finding innovative ways to attract, develop and retain talent, but that involved very different responsibilities depending on the specific project I was on.